waveform80/picamera/docs/recipes2.rst

     # Allocate an array to hold our output with the same shape as the input
     # data.
 After this we define the size of window that will be used to
     # calculate each weighted average (3x3).
 Then we pad out the rgb and
-    # bayer arrays, repeating pixels at their edges to compensate for the
+    # bayer arrays, adding blank pixels at their edges to compensate for the
     # size of the window when calculating averages for edge pixels.

     output = np.empty(rgb.shape, dtype=rgb.dtype)